twkiiim/jeffy/README.md

 Mainly, Jeffy is focusing on three things.

-- Logging: Providing easy to see JSON format logging, auto logging as a decorator for capturing events and responses and errors, configurable to inject additional attributes what you want to see to logs.
+- Logging: Providing easy to see JSON format logging.
+All decorators are capturing all events, responses and errors.
+And you can configure to inject additional attributes what you want to see to logs.
-- Decorators: To save time to implement common things for Lambda functions, providing some useful decorators.
+- Decorators: To save time to implement common things for Lambda functions, providing some useful decorators and utiliies.
 - Tracing: Traceable events within related functions and AWS services with generating and passing `correlation_id`.
-- Environment Variables: You can define configuration for Jeffy via Environment Variables of Lambda.
+- Configurable: You can customize the framework settings easily.

 Note: Jeffy is still beta version so it may include some braiking changes via development process.
 After out of beta(v1.0 release), we will follow semantic versioning